 A substantial amount of the literature for both structural reliability analyses and RBDO of offshore wind turbines (OWTs) has focused on aspects other than support structure design.
-Areas such as, e.g., blade design (Ronold et al., 1999; Toft and Sørensen,

-- 25 2011; Dimitrov, 2013; Hu et al., 2016; Caboni et al., 2018), foundation design (Yoon et al., 2014; Carswell et al., 2015; Depina et al., 2016; Haj et al., 2019; Depina et al., 2017; Velarde et al., 2019), component design (Kostandyan and Sørensen, 2011; Rafsanjani et al., 2017; Lee et al., 2014; Li et al., 2017), system/wind farm aspects (Sørensen et al., 2008), inspection and maintenance planning and probabilistic tuning/optimization of safety factors (Sørensen and Tarp-Johansen, 2005; Márquez-Domínguez and Sørensen, 2012; Veldkamp, 2008) have all been studied.
-As for support structure design specifically, though - 30 most structural analyses of OWTs remain deterministic, there has been a number of studies incorporating reliability-based (or otherwise probabilistic) approaches.
+Areas such as blade design (Ronold et al., 1999; Toft and Sørensen, 2011; Dimitrov, 2013; Hu et al., 2016; Caboni et al., 2018), foundation design (Yoon et al., 2014; Carswell et al., 2015; Depina et al., 2016, 2017; Haj et al., 2019; Velarde et al., 2019), component design (Kostandyan and Sørensen, 2011; Rafsanjani et al., 2017; Lee et al., 2014; Li et al., 2017), system/wind farm aspects (Sørensen et al., 2008), inspection and maintenance planning, and probabilistic tuning/optimization of safety factors (Sørensen and Tarp-Johansen, 2005; Márquez-Domínguez and Sørensen, 2012; Veldkamp, 2008) have all been studied.
+As for support structure design specifically, though most structural analyses of OWTs remain deterministic, there has been a number of studies incorporating reliability-based (or otherwise probabilistic) approaches.
 For the most part, the reliability-based analyses can be divided into two categories.
-Firstly, there are studies using simplified probabilistic models where the uncertainty in the response is assumed to be a product of the underlying stochastic variables and the deterministic response variable (e.g. Thöns et al. (2010); Sørensen and Toft (2010); Wandji et al. (2016); Yeter et al. (2016) as well as several of the previously cited studies).
-Note that the basis for this kind of - 35 factorization can be justified partially or entirely depending on both the type of response variable and the type of stochastic variable.
-For example, in the case of Yeter et al. (2016) the stochastic variables are mostly either modeling or simulation errors or directly originating within the analytical expressions for the response variable.
-Hence the level of approximation involved in this kind of probabilistic modeling varies.
-While not strictly in the same category, studies where the fatigue calculation is based on crack propagation models and an assumption that the stress cycles follow a Weibull distribution, allowing exact limit state

-- 5 expressions to be derived, should be mentioned (e.g. Dong et al. (2012)).
-Generally, these simplifications are done in order to be able to solve the reliability problem using first/second order reliability methods (FORM/SORM) in a computationally feasible way.
-In the second category of studies, the response itself is simplified while generally no particular assumptions about the stochastic nature of the response are made.
-This has been done through static response modeling (e.g. Wei et al. (2014); Kim and Lee (2015)), but usually the response is replaced by surrogate models of some kind (e.g. Kolios (2010); Teixeira - 10 et al. (2017); Morató et al. (2019)).
+Firstly, there are studies using simplified probabilistic models where the uncertainty in the response is assumed to be a product of the underlying stochastic variables and the deterministic response variable (e.g., Thöns et al., 2010; Sørensen and Toft, 2010; Wandji et al., 2016; Yeter et al., 2016, as well as several of the previously cited studies).
+Note that the basis for this kind of factorization can be justified partially or entirely depending on both the type of response variable and the type of stochastic variable.
+For example, in the case of Yeter et al. (2016), the stochastic variables are mostly either modeling or simulation errors, or directly originating within the analytical expressions for the response variable.
+Hence, the level of approximation involved in this kind of probabilistic modeling varies.
+While not strictly in the same category, studies where the fatigue calculation is based on crack propagation models and an assumption that the stress cycles follow a Weibull distribution, allowing exact limit state expressions to be derived, should be mentioned (e.g., Dong et al., 2012).
+Generally, these simplifications are done in order to be able to solve the reliability problem using first-/second-order reliability methods (FORMs/SORMs) in a computationally feasible way.
+In the second category of studies, the response itself is simplified, while generally no particular assumptions about the stochastic nature of the response are made.
+This has been done through static response modeling (e.g., Wei et al., 2014; Kim and Lee, 2015), but usually the response is replaced by surrogate models of some kind (e.g., Kolios, 2010; Teixeira et al., 2017; Morató et al., 2019).
 The use of surrogate models is often done in order to be able to solve the reliability problem by sampling methods, generally requiring a large number of response evaluations, but surrogate models also make FORM/SORM more computationally practical.
-Note that this division of reliability methodology is not strict, Thöns et al. (2010) also makes use of surrogate modeling for example, nor does it cover all approaches, but it is useful as an indicator for one of the fundamental struggles that all the aforementioned studies have reckoned with: The fidelity of the probabilistic modeling versus the fidelity of the underlying structural analysis.
+Note that this division of reliability methodology is not strict - Thöns et al. (2010) also makes use of surrogate modeling, for example - nor does it cover all approaches, but it is useful as an indicator for one of the fundamental struggles that all the aforementioned studies have reckoned with: the fidelity of the probabilistic modeling vs. the fidelity of the underlying structural analysis.